 Resolution (not the New Year’s kind) is the final important piece of your BCP risk management.
 In this section, you’ll outline the systems and protocols for responding to each possible disaster.
 Additionally, this is where you’ll identify the solutions to any remaining weaknesses.

 In the case of the ransomware attack example above, your resolution section would identify both the high-level solution, such as your corporate data backup system, as well as the specific steps that should be taken.
 These might include:

 - Which personnel to notify when an infection has been detected

 - How to isolate the infection

 - How to validate and restore a backup

-Keep in mind that some disasters will require additional steps for contacting external contacts, such as emergency responders, attorneys, media and so on.
+Keep in mind that some disasters will require additional steps for contacting external contacts, such as emergency responders, attorneys, and the media.

-If you find that there are currently no adequate systems in place for preventing certain risks, be sure to place emphasis on these.
-Specify exactly which steps need to be taken, in what amount of time, and any technologies or solutions that need to be implemented.
+If, while developing your BCP, you find that there are no adequate systems to prevent or respond to certain risks, place emphasis on them.
+Specify exactly which steps need to be taken, how long they should take, and any technologies or solutions that need to be implemented to remedy these vulnerabilities.